WoltjenLab/MHcut/README.md

 - *nmhGC* the GC content of the best **n**ested **m**icro-**h**omology MH (best defined as the highest MMEJ score).
 - *nmhSeq* the sequence of the best **n**ested **m**icro-**h**omology MH (best defined as the highest MMEJ score).
 - *inDelphiFreqmESC*,*inDelphiFreqU2OS*,*inDelphiFreqHEK293*,*inDelphiFreqHCT116*,*inDelphiFreqK562*: the frequency predicted by inDelphi for this exact deletion.
+- *inDelphiFreqMean*: the average frequency predicted by inDelphi for this exact deletion across the different cell types.

 ### The "cartoon" file